SketchyMaze/doodle/Ideas.md

 * [ ] Ability to work on canvases with constrained size (including smaller than your window).
 This will use a Canvas widget in the UI toolkit as an abstraction layer.
 Small canvases will be useful for drawing doodads of a fixed size.

+# Release Modes

+## Shareware/Demo Version

+This would be a free version with some limitations.
+Early public alpha releases would be built with this release mode.

+* Optional expiration date after which the game WILL NOT run.
+* Can play the built-in maps and create your own custom maps.
+* No support for Custom Doodads.
+The game will have the code to read Doodads from disk dummied out/not compiled in, and any third-party map that embeds or references custom Doodads will not be allowed to run.
+* Custom maps created in a demo version will have some feature limitations:
+  * Infinite map sizes not allowed, only bounded ones with a fixed size.
+  * No custom wallpaper images, only built-in ones.
+  * No custom palette for new maps, only the default standard palette.
+  * No features for drawing doodad graphics (multiple frames, etc.)

+As an end user, it means basically:

+* You are limited to built-in doodads but you can make (and share) and play other users' custom maps that only use the built-in doodads.

+## Release Version

+TBD.

+Probably mostly DRM free.
+Will want some sort of account server early-on though.

 # File Formats